Silasueber/NNChess/readme.md

 ## Disclaimer
 This project is a University Project for the Course [Neural Networks](https://www.unisi.it/ugov/degreecourse/480727) at the [Università degli Studi di Siena](https://www.unisi.it)

+HAUPTORJECT MINICHESS
+EXPERIMENTS NOT OPTIMIZED AND NOT PREPARED
+RL CHERRY ON TOP

 ## Getting Started

 To start creating your own data you can execute the dataCreation.py file.